Curia Julia: History

 There were many curiae during the history of the Roman civilization, many of them existing at the same time.
 Curia means simply "meeting house".
-While the senate met regularly at the curia within the comitium space, there were many other structures designed for it to meet when the need occurred: for example, meeting with someone who was not allowed to enter the sanctified curias of the Senate.
+While the senate met regularly at the curia within the comitium space, there were many other structures designed for it to meet when the need occurred: for example, meeting with someone who was not allowed to enter the sanctified curiae of the Senate.

 The Curia Julia is the third named curia within the comitium.
 Each structure was rebuilt a number of times but originated from a single Etruscan temple, built to honor the truce of the Sabine conflict.
 When this original temple was destroyed, Tullus Hostilius rebuilt it and gave it his name.
 It lasted for a few hundred years until the curia was destroyed by fire from the impromptu funeral of Publius Clodius Pulcher.
 A new structure was dedicated to its financial benefactor, Faustus Cornelius Sulla.

-In fact, the structure now in the forum is the second incarnation of Caesar's curia.
-From 81 to 96, the Curia Julia was restored under Domitian.
+In fact, the structure now in the Forum is the second incarnation of Caesar's curia.
+In 94, the Curia Julia was restored under Domitian.
 In 283, it was heavily damaged by a fire, at the time of Emperor Carinus.
 From 284 to 305, the Curia was then rebuilt by Diocletian.
 It is the remnants of Diocletian's building that stands today.
 In 412, the Curia was restored again, this time by Urban Prefect Annius Eucharius Epiphanius.

 On July 10, 1923, the Italian government acquired the Curia Julia and the adjacent convent of the Church of S. Adriano from the Collegio di Spagna for approximately £16,000.